vitusventure/5thSRD/docs/gamemaster_rules/monsters.md

 ## Limited Usage
 Some special abilities have restrictions on the number of times they can be used.
 **X/Day.** The notation "X/Day" means a special ability can be used X number of times and that a monster must finish a long rest to regain expended uses.
 For example, "1/Day" means a special ability can be used once and that the monster must finish a long rest to use it again.
-**Recharge X–Y.** The notation "Recharge X–Y" means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
+**Recharge XY.** The notation "Recharge XY" means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
 At the start of each of the monster's turns, roll a d6.
 If the roll is one of the numbers in the recharge notation, the monster regains the use of the special ability.
 The ability also recharges when the monster finishes a short or long rest.
-For example, "Recharge 5–6" means a monster can use the special ability once.
+For example, "Recharge 56" means a monster can use the special ability once.
 Then, at the start of the monster's turn, it regains the use of that ability if it rolls a 5 or 6 on a d6.
 **Recharge after a Short or Long Rest.** This notation means that a monster can use a special ability once and then must finish a short or long rest to use it again.

 ## Grapple Rules for Monsters